tbfld/counter.ink/content/blg/old/social-media/2021/2021-07-24-dan-doctoroffs-moral-anticompass.md

 extract: if he’s for it you should be agin it
 created: 2025-03-04 15:24
 updated: 2025-03-04 15:24
-author: "tb" tb
+author: "tb"
 images: "false"
 order:
-enableToc: "true" "true"
+enableToc: "true"
-permalink:
 aliases:
-draft: "false" "false"
+draft: "false"
-publish: "true" "true"
+publish: "true"
 date: 2021-07-24
 tags:
 status: